babylonhealth/ios-playbook/Cookbook/Proposals/Comments.md

 The above solution has 2 benefits:

-1. It's visible to what part of a code comment refers.
+1. Clearly defines what part of a code comment refers to.
 2. It improves readability for a developer who doesn't need to know why a particular piece of code is written.
 Sometimes, during debugging for example, what you need to know is **what** happens, not **why**.

 To illustrate point `2.`.
 If there is an UIKit bug, with dismissing a modal screen which is ugly but works just fine, all we care about is the fact that the code has been dismissed.
-During a debuting we now we can go just further without a need to understand how `dismissing` is handled.
+During debugging we now we can go just further without a need to understand how `dismissing` is handled.

 This shows what is a good comment:
 ```swift